skypencil/algos-and-data/2-TestOne.md

 3. When the user clicks the "forward" button, if they had previously clicked "back", the browser should navigate to the next website.
 4. If a user visits a new website after clicking "back" (i.e., without clicking "forward" first), the forward history should be discarded.

-copy and paste the following tests at the end of your file and make sure they pass:
+copy and paste the following tests at the end of your file and make sure they pass - DO NOT CHANGE THE TESTS - you should be able to read these tests and understand what methods, properties, and classes you need to implement:

 ```typescript
 // Test